ADVISORI Logo

 • Higher customer satisfaction through faster processing times

-• Improved compliance and auditability through complete documentation
+• Improved compliance and auditability through comprehensive documentation

 • Greater scalability and flexibility during peak loads

-• Process inventory and potential assessment for automation
+• Process inventory and potential estimation for automation

-• Baseline measurement of current process performance (time, costs, quality)
+• Baseline measurement of current process performance (time, cost, quality)

-• Detailed cost determination for implementation and operation
+• Detailed cost assessment for implementation and operations

 • Realistic estimation of expected savings